 I cut some plain white paper to the size of the case and stuck that inside the clips on the left side of the case.
 I also had a few 5″ x 7″ colorful note cards that I added so she could have some colored paper to draw on too.

-That’s it — and yes, it honestly did take me less than an hour from the time I saw the idea on Pinterest until I was completely finished and had my supplies cleaned up.
+I’m not a particularly “crafty” person, and even still, this project took me less than an hour until I was finished and had my supplies cleaned up.

 Lisa Rohrssen says